smoluck/SMONSTER/KITS/SMONSTER/Kits/Readme_SMO_RIZOMUV_LIVELINK.txt

         • Bugfix for those who also are using Vertex Normals maps in their workflow.
 In any case the kit won't update in Modo you could still open the Temp FBX File in order to get back all the data from Materials to VNrm to UV's of course..

 - 2.55 -
-        • Addition of Pixel Margin / Spacing Mode On in Rizom UV Preferences Script.
+        • Addition of Pixel Margin / Spacing Mode On in RizomUV Preferences Script.

 - 2.5 -
         • MODO 15.1v1  Support